Rainyan/sourcemod-nt-ghost-distribution/README.md

 ![ghostspawn_sim_16_ghosts](https://github.com/Rainyan/sourcemod-nt-ghost-distribution/assets/6595066/8fb3083d-033f-41d2-b63a-4c075a795629)

-If you want to verify the difference yourself, the simulation related stuff is also included in the repo, in the "tests" folder.
+If you want to verify the difference yourself, the simulation related stuff is also included in the repo, in the [tests](tests) folder.